Ground penetrating radar training using professional GPR survey equipment

 GPR Training: Theory, Practical Use and Post Processing for Utility Surveyors

 Ground Penetrating Radar is the detection method that reveals what an electromagnetic locator cannot.
-This two-module GPR training programme covers everything from the science behind a radargram to GPS-integrated data collection and full post processing in Object Mapper software.
+This two-module GPR training programme covers GPR technology from the science behind a radargram to GPS-integrated data collection and full post processing in Object Mapper software.
+Elevate your surveying skills with expert-led ground penetrating radar training.
 Book individually or take both modules together.

 2 Modules